 How Much National Insurance do I Pay as an Employee?

-Many of our customers ask this question “How much national insurance do I pay as an employee?”
-Responding to their query, we’ve written this blog post for your assistance.
+Many of people have this question in their mind that “How much national insurance do I pay as an employee?”
+In response to their query, we’ve written this blog post to answer all your doubts.
 Besides, we’ll also discuss the common issues that people face when it comes to NIC.

-As an employee, you have to pay Class 1 National Insurance Contributions on your earnings from the income received in the form of bonuses or salaries.
-The NICs that you’re liable to pay depends on your earning within a specific time.
+As an employee, you must pay Class 1 National Insurance Contributions on your earnings from the income received in the form of bonuses or salaries.
+The NICs you’re liable to pay depend on your earnings within a specific time.

 How much National Insurance do I pay as an Employee?

 There is a defined limit or threshold of NIC by the UK government that you need to pay as an employee.
 If your income falls below the NIC’s threshold, you might pay zero NIC.
-The minimum threshold to get exemption from NIC is £184 a week or £797 a month in 2021/22.
+The minimum threshold to get an exemption from NIC is £242 a week or £1048 a month in 2024/25.

-The amount of Class 1 NIC that you pay depends on the upper limit of your earning, which is £967 per week or £4,189 per month in 2021/22.
+The amount of Class 1 NIC that you pay depends on the upper limit of your earnings, which is £967 per week or £4,189 per month in 2024/25.

-The Class 1 NICs is calculated on a weekly or monthly basis depending on whether you receive your income weekly or monthly.
+The Class 1 NICs are calculated on a weekly or monthly basis depending on whether you receive your income weekly or monthly.

-If you’re earning below the primary threshold (£184 per week / £797 per month) or below the lower-earning limit (£120 per week / £520 per month), you don’t need to pay Class 1 NIC.
+If you’re earning below the primary threshold (£242 per week / £1048 per month) or the lower-earning limit (£120 per week / £520 per month), you sill need to pay Class 1 NIC.
 By paying NIC at zero rate, you may claim contributory benefits and the state pension.
 You can get details of state pensions on the government website.

 Like the first job, you would be paying NIC for the second job as well.
 As you are going to pay tax and NIC on the income that you will earn.
 However, income tax and NIC work differently.
 For tax, you get a single tax-free amount for the whole year.
 Whereas for NICs, there would be a separate limit for each job.
 Each job would have a different threshold of NIC.